-Scar tissue formation caused by back surgery can be extremely painful, limit mobility and flexibility, and greatly diminish quality of life.
-Extensive scar tissue production is typically associated with the long incisions and other tissue damage experienced during traditional open back surgery.
+Scar tissue formation caused by neck and back surgery can be extremely painful, limit mobility and flexibility and greatly diminish quality of life.
+Extensive scar tissue production is typically associated with the long incisions and other tissue damage caused by traditional open-spine surgery.

-The abnormal accumulation of scar tissue is occasionally diagnosed after patient’s initial recovery period has been pain-free following a lumbar discectomy or a lumbar decompression.
-Pain then returns slowly but steadily as scar tissue contracts over the subsequent 6 to 12 months.
-If the scar tissue contraction binds the nerve root to the spinal canal, other nerves, or strangulates the nerve, a patient experiences pain and other symptoms.
+The abnormal accumulation of scar tissue is occasionally diagnosed after a patient’s initial recovery period has been pain free following a lumbar discectomy or a lumbar decompression.
+If scar tissue that contracts over the subsequent six to 12 months binds a nerve root to the spinal canal or other nerves, or strangulates a nerve, a patient may experience pain and other symptoms.

-Positive aspects of scar tissue removal by laminotomy are:
+Positive aspects of scar tissue removal by laminotomy include:

-- Minimal damage to surrounding muscles and other tissues
+- Causing minimal damage to surrounding muscles and other tissues

 Sometimes, scar tissue formation is not actually the cause of pain, but another problem, such as spinal fusion failure or other complications, causes pain in a patient.
 If you are experiencing symptoms of post-surgery scar tissue contraction or open spinal fusion failure, contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
 Our experts will help you determine which procedure is best suited to treat your specific situation.